tanvir-git/odoo-documentation/content/applications/inventory_and_mrp/manufacturing/quality_control/quality_alerts.rst

 Add quality alerts during the manufacturing process
 ===================================================

-Odoo enables manufacturing employees to create quality alerts within a work order without accessing the *Quality* module.
+CoquiAPPs enables manufacturing employees to create quality alerts within a work order without accessing the *Quality* module.
 From the work order tablet view, click the :guilabel:` ☰ ` hamburger menu icon in the top left corner and select :guilabel:`Quality Alert`.